Read All About It -

 Which Hotel Chains Are Pet-Friendly?

 If you are traveling with a service dog in-training or a pet, understanding hotel pet policies are important.
 Each hotel and their chain may have different rules based on location, so it’s always best to call ahead and confirm their pet policy.
-That said, these hotel chains are known for being amenable to pets:

-• Best Western: 2 dogs with a max size of 80 lbs per animal.
+• Best Western: 2 dogs with a max size of 80 lbs. per animal.
 All pets considered.

 • Courtyard by Marriot: Dogs, cats, birds, and fish allowed.

-• Element by Westin: 40 lbs limit.
+• Element by Westin: 40 lbs. limit.
 Dogs only.

-• Hyatt Place: 50 lbs limit.
+• Hyatt Place: 50 lbs. limit.
 Combined limit of 80 lbs.

-• Marriott: 50 lbs limit.
+• Marriott: 50 lbs. limit.

-• Residence Inn by Marriott: 65 lbs limit.
+• Residence Inn by Marriott: 65 lbs. limit.

 • DoubleTree by Hilton: No weight restriction.